m-labs/artiq/doc/manual/management_system.rst

 Master
 ------

-The master is responsible for managing the parameter and device databases, the experiment repository, scheduling and running experiments, archiving results, and distributing real-time results.
+The :ref:`master <frontend-artiq-master>` is responsible for managing the parameter and device databases, the experiment repository, scheduling and running experiments, archiving results, and distributing real-time results.

 The master is a headless component, and one or several clients (command-line or GUI) use the network to interact with it.

 Controller manager
 ------------------

-Controller managers are responsible for running and stopping controllers on a machine.
+:ref:`Controller managers <frontend-artiq-ctlmgr>` are responsible for running and stopping controllers on a machine.
 There is one controller manager per network node that runs controllers.

 A controller manager connects to the master and uses the device database to determine what controllers need to be run.
 Changes in the device database are tracked by the manager and controllers are started and stopped accordingly.